1. Our Core Aims and Values are:

 b) A two-thirds majority of the National Executive Committee will require any Member to resign if he or she has infringed the Organisation’s Core Aims and Values and/or brought the Organisation into disrepute.

-5. Entrenched Clauses of this Constitution may only be amended if the National Executive Committee is unanimous in its agreement with the amendment and four-fifths of Members present and voting at a General Meeting of the Organisation also agree.
+4. Entrenched Clauses of this Constitution may only be amended if the National Executive Committee is in agreement with the amendment and four-fifths of Members present and voting at a General Meeting of the Organisation also agree.